-Gina and Zulma also discuss the "Know Your Rights" campaign, which aims to teach immigrant familes their rights in a situation where Immigration and Customs Enforcement (ICE) may ask them for documentation.
-They wrap up by covering Senate Bill 6, California's "Due Process for All Act."
-This critical bill would implement true due process for all people in California courts and would go a long way to fund and provide legal services for immigrant families dealing with legal and immigration issues.
-SVCF's board of directors unanimously approved supporting this Due Process for All Act.
+They wrap up by covering SB6, the critical bill that would implement true due process for all people in California courts and would go a long way to fund and provide legal services for immigrant families dealing with legal and immigration issues.

 What you will learn

 - How recent federal decisions about immigration have affected Silicon Valley's immigrant community